Listing of Grant, Cost-share, Loan & Other Support Resources

 Education Partnerships (State by State)

-USDA Support for New Farmers – including Veterans
+USDA General Support for New Farmers – including Women and Veterans

 State Departments of Agriculture

-State Departments of Agriculture often offer grants for local food marketing, value-added production, urban agriculture, agricultural education, and other areas of interest.
-Please get in touch with your State Department of Ag for more information.
+State Departments of Agriculture often offer grants for local food marketing, specialty crops, value-added production, urban agriculture, agricultural education, and other areas of interest.
+Please get in touch with your State Department of Agriculture for more information.

 State Extension Offices